suryamr2002/Sales_forecasting_kaar/README.md

 The `train_model.py` script is used to train the machine learning model.
 The trained model is saved as a pickle file (`sales_prediction_model.pkl`) and loaded in the Flask app using the `pickle.load()` method.

+## Jupyter notebook

+The Jupyter notebook `Sales_forecasting.ipynb` contains the code for training the machine learning model.
+It uses the pandas library to load the dataset and preprocess it.
+Then it uses the sklearn library to split the dataset into training and testing sets and train a Random Forest Regressor model on the training data.
+Finally, it evaluates the model on the testing data and saves the trained model as a pickle file (`sales_prediction_model.pkl`).

+---

 ## 📊 Dataset

-The machine learning model was trained on the [Superstore Sales Dataset](https://community.tableau.com/s/article/Superstore-Sales), which contains sales data for a fictional superstore in the United States.
-The dataset includes information about the date, product category, and sales amount for each transaction.
+The machine learning model was trained on a sales dataset obtained from Kaggle.
+The dataset includes information about the date, state, product category, sub-category, product name, and sales amount for each transaction.

 ---